cables-gl/cables/doc/dev_creating_ports/dev_ports_string/dev_ports_string.md

 # String ports

-This page will explain how to create an input and ouput port of the type 'String'<br>
+This page will explain how to create an input and output port of the type 'String'<br>
 Click this [link](https://cables.gl/ui/#/project/5b9f692e671e52e512ab3af3) to see an example of all port types and code examples

 JavaScript strings are used for storing and manipulating text